Thomas Middelhoff: Reception

 On November 23, 2017, the documentary People Up Close: Thomas Middelhoff – Crash of a Top Manager was broadcast on WDR.
 WDR stopped the broadcast three days before the scheduled date after learning that the producer had made an agreement with Middelhoff to show him the film before it was broadcast publicly.
+The production company later sold the rights to OMR.
+The latter produced a film of just under 60 minutes, which was published on YouTube and has since received around 700,000 views.

+On August 20, 2019, his second book Schuldig was published, which made it onto the Spiegel bestseller list.

-In October 2020, his book Zukunft was missed?
+In October 2020, his book Future missed?
 Why Germany missed digitization.
 And how the crisis is helping us to make the connection after all was published, which Middelhoff wrote together with the entrepreneur Cornelius Boersch.
 The book deals with possible lessons from the COVID-19 pandemic and the resulting economic crisis in 2020 for digitization.